starfleit/docs/content/en/docs/how-to/create-your-own-pair.md

   - `asset_infos[x].native_token.denom`: Fetch.ai native / IBC token **denominator** is entered here.

 Then, you may execute the contract with the organized JSON above.

-## IMPORTANT

-- If you want to register a brand-new Fetch.ai native or IBC token that are not listed yet, please find STARFLEIT team on [#STARFLEIT channel on Fetch.ai Discord](https://bit.ly/3ra5uMI) (for metadata)

 ## Provide initial liquidity